kennylin894/capstoneOne_accountingLedger/README.md

 ![img_1.png](img_1.png)

-*This image shows that the deposit transaction is now also reflected on the "transaction.csv"*
+<span style="color:green;">This image shows that the deposit transaction is now also reflected in "transaction.csv"</span>

 ![img_2.png](img_2.png)